 MN BicyclesView text

 Danish start-up company Biomega selected Marc as the first guest designer for their bicycles.
 They wanted Marc to design a specific type: a city bike that didn't require a huge amount of functionality, as compared to mountain or racing bikes.
 In terms of engineering, the bike would be fairly straightforward, however Marc understood the need for something bold and radical.
-Rather than the standard tubular metal structure, he decided to utilise "super forming" a ground-breaking process by which aluminium is thermo-formed.
-The metal is heated to the point at which it becomes elastic, just before it becomes molten.
-It is then vacuumed over a mould.
-The frame had to be made in two halves, so joining became an important issue.
-Marc opted to bond the two halves together instead of welding, for ease and speed and to avoid re-heating the metal.
+Rather than the standard tubular metal structure, he decided to utilise ‘super forming’, a ground-breaking process by which aluminium is thermo-formed.
+The metal is heated to the point at which it becomes elastic, just before it becomes molten; it is then vacuumed over a mould.
+The frame had to be made in two halves, so joining became a key issue.
+Marc opted to bond the two halves together instead of welding, for ease, speed, and to avoid re-heating the metal.

 The basic frame is the same for all the bicycles that Newson designed for Biomega.
 The MN01 to MN04 models were made in aluminium.
-The MN05 is made of carbon fibre-one of Marc's signature materials and an obvious technical evolution that vastly improves its strength-to-weight ratio.
-The MN05 weighs just 18 lbs.
+The MN05 is made of carbon fibre, one of Marc's signature materials and an obvious technical evolution, it vastly improves its strength-to-weight ratio; the frame weighs just 18 lbs.